 ^a The ESS Exemptions Order and PDRS Exemptions Order are made periodically, generally each year.
-We list these Orders for the current compliance years on our ESS Exempt Electricity Loads and Legislation for the PDRS webpages.
+We list the Orders for the current compliance years on our website.

 2 Scheme participant obligations

 The Electricity Supply Act 1995 (NSW) (the Act) sets out scheme participant obligations under both the ESS and PDRS.
 There are five key scheme participant compliance obligations (Figure 1).
 Each compliance obligation relates to reporting of liable acquisitions.